sitap1312/Protur/README.md

 - Consume data from your own API
 - Authentication on front-end
 - Authentication on back-end
+- CRUD on Reviews and Ratings
+- CRUD on User Posts
+- User comments
 - Styled with CSS
 - Use flexbox or CSS Grid
 - implement responsive deign on 2 screen sizes
 - Users can create accounts
-- Users can create, edit and delete posts after signing in
 - Users can see other users posts
 - Deploy the back-end via Heroku
 - Delopy app via Netlify

 ## PostMVP

-- Allow user to comment on posts.
+- Allow user to like on posts.
 - Allow user to scroll back to the top of the page by single click.
 - Search function
 - Advance CSS
-- Like/Dislike buttons

 ## Project Schedule